MicrosoftDocs/powerbi-docs/articles/powerbi-content-pack-adobe-analytics.md

 Access to [Adobe Analytics](http://www.adobe.com/marketing-cloud/web-analytics.html) is required, including access to the correct parameters as described below.

 <a name="FindingParams"></a>

 ## Finding parameters

 **Company**

-The Company value can be found in the top right of your account once you're signed in. **Note:** the value is case and spacing sensitive, enter it exactly as you see in your account.
+The Company value can be found in the top right of your account once you're signed in.
+The value is case and spacing sensitive.
+Enter it exactly as you see in your account.

 ![](media/powerbi-content-pack-adobe-analytics/adobe_companies.PNG)